John Kpera: Background

 John Atom Kpera was born on 3 January 1941 in Mbatierev, Gboko Local Government Area in what is now Benue State.
 He attended Katsina-Ala College, now Government College Katsina-Ala, (1956–1961) for his secondary education.
 After joining the army he attended the Haile Selasie Military Academy, Ethiopia in 1962 for his Military Cadet Training, and was commissioned as 2nd Lieutenant in the Corps of Engineers in 1965.
 He held various command and staff appointments including Engineers Brigade Commander, Squadron Commander, Regimental Commander, and Commander, Corps of Engineers.

 He played a role in Nigeria's first military coup on 15 January 1966, helping Chukwuma Kaduna Nzeogwu in an attempt to overthrow the Northern Region government.
 The coup did not succeed in its aims, but led to Major-General Johnson Aguiyi-Ironsi assuming power in the first Nigerian military government.

 Military Governor

 He was appointed Military Governor of Anambra State from March 1976 – July 1978, during the military regime of Olusegun Obasanjo.
 He then became Commandant of the Army School of Engineers Headquarters, followed by Director of Manpower, Nigerian Army Headquarters.

 On 4 January 1984 he was appointed Military Governor of Benue State, the first military leader born in the state to govern the State.

 He initiated a policy of forcing the people to clean their environment under the supervision of soldiers, a practice that was maintained by his successors.

-On his dismissal as governor, he said of the State treasury that he left it empty because he met it empty.
+On his removal as governor, he said of the State treasury that he left it empty because he met it empty.